VieEeEw/ShortAndSimpleName/server/README.md

 Activate conda virtual environment: `conda activate env`\
 ### Letting [PyCharm](https://www.jetbrains.com/pycharm/) doing these
 PyCharm is an IDE that provides extremely powerful support for virtual environment, considering using PyCharm is a good idea.

+### Obtaining the Google Maps API key

+In the `server` directory, create the file: `google_backend.key`.

+Go to the "random" chat on slack and copy the backend key into it.

 ## Running the server
 ***Be sure to finish setting up the virtual environment and activate it before going in this step***\
 First, in config.py file, set your neo4j url, username and password in GRAPH_DB dictionary variable.\